psimonazzi/url-droid/README.md

     .entity("{\"s\":\"test\",\"i\":1360665127000}")
     .post();

-// ... or as a Java POJO, which will be serialized MyData data = new MyData();
+// ... or as a Java POJO, which will be serialized using GSON MyData data = new MyData();
 data.setParam1("XYZ");
 data.setParam2(1337);
 data.setParam3(new String[] { true, false, true });
 HttpClient c = new HttpClient("http://localhost:3000/test.json")
     .contentType(HttpClient.APPLICATION_JSON_UTF8)
-    .entity(data, MyData.class)
+    .entity(data, MyData.class, new GsonAdapter())
     .post();

 // Read the response as a JSON object of an expected type "MyResponse"...
 HttpClient c = new HttpClient("http://localhost:3000/test.json")
-    .returnType(MyResponse.class)
+    .returnType(MyResponse.class, new GsonAdapter())
     .get();
 MyResponse r = (MyResponse)c.content();

-// Read the response as a generic JSONObject HttpClient c = new HttpClient("http://localhost:3000/test.json")
+// Read the response as a generic JSONObject (with the JSON Org adapter) HttpClient c = new HttpClient("http://localhost:3000/test.json")
     .accept("application/json")
-    .returnType(JSONObject.class)
+    .returnType(JSONObject.class, new JsonOrgAdapter())
     .get();
 JSONObject r = (JSONObject)c.content();
 ```